melockwood94/whiskey-number-generator/README.md

-# Rogue Numbers
+# Whiskey Number Generator

 ## About The Project

 ![Homepage Screenshot](./documentation/screenshot_homepage.png)

-Rogue Numbers is a fun little app built for a group of friends as we try to win a bottle of whiskey at our favorite local restaurant.
+The Whiskey Number Generator is a fun little app built for a group of friends as we try to win a bottle of whiskey at our favorite local restaurant.
 We needed a way to track our guesses and come up with numbers we hadn't tried yet.

 ## Getting Started